containerization-team-cems-eks/EventSphere/ARCHITECTURE.md

      - Runs tests for all services (auth, event, booking, frontend)
      - Lints code with ESLint
      - Builds frontend to verify compilation
-   - **Docker Build Job**:
-     - Builds all service images to validate they build successfully
-     - Does not push images (validation only)
    - **Kubernetes Validation Job**:
      - Generates Kubernetes manifests from templates
      - Validates with kube-linter (v0.6.5) for best practices